Chuck McGill: Reception

 McKean's portrayal of Chuck McGill has received critical acclaim.
 For his performances, he won a Satellite Award for Best Supporting Actor in 2018 at the 22nd Satellite Awards.
 McKean later received a nomination for a Primetime Emmy Award for Outstanding Guest Actor in a Drama Series for his guest appearance in the fourth season.

-The first season episode "Pimento" received critical acclaim, with many critics praising the performances from Bob Odenkirk and McKean.
-Roth Cornet of IGN gave the episode a 9.0 rating; concluding: "Better Call Saul revealed the betrayal that may very well be at the heart of what turns Jimmy McGill into Saul Goodman, as this stunningly crafted story continues to unfold."
+The first season episode "Pimento" received critical acclaim, with many critics praising the performances of Bob Odenkirk and McKean.
+Roth Cornet of IGN gave the episode a 9.0 rating, concluding: "Better Call Saul revealed the betrayal that may very well be at the heart of what turns Jimmy McGill into Saul Goodman, as this stunningly crafted story continues to unfold."

-The third season episode "Chicanery" received universal acclaim, with some critics considering it to be a series-best.
-Terri Schwartz of IGN awarded the episode a perfect 10 out of 10, describing it as "the best episode of Better Call Saul to date".
-It currently holds a perfect 100% on Rotten Tomatoes with an average score of 9.5/10 based on 12 reviews.
+The third season episode "Chicanery" received universal acclaim, with some critics considering it a series best.
+Terri Schwartz of IGN awarded the episode a perfect 10 out of 10, calling it "the best episode of Better Call Saul to date".
+It holds a perfect 100% on Rotten Tomatoes with an average score of 9.5/10 based on 12 reviews.
 The site consensus reads: "The war between Jimmy and Chuck comes to an unprecedented climax in the heartbreaking, sober, and defining 'Chicanery', an episode that clearly cements Better Call Saul as essential television."
 TVLine named McKean the "Performer of the Week" for his performance in this episode, writing it was the "finest showcase yet for his fascinatingly layered performance as Jimmy's brother Chuck McGill."
 Donna Bowman of The A.V.
-Club, who gave the episode an "A" rating, praised the courtroom scene, saying "it isn’t just to give us the satisfaction of a courtroom drama, the neat ending where the truth comes out.
+Club, who gave the episode an "A" rating, praised the courtroom scene, saying: "it isn’t just to give us the satisfaction of a courtroom drama, the neat ending where the truth comes out.
 The brilliance of this structure is to give us a slow-motion view of the heavens falling, an outcome methodically pursued by Kim and Jimmy, which nevertheless seems to give them no satisfaction."

 Many critics were disappointed when McKean, who was said to have given "one of the best performances by anyone in TV all year", failed to secure an Emmy nomination in 2017 while his co-star Jonathan Banks did.

 Matt Zoller Seitz of Vulture considers him to be the Better Call Saul equivalent of Breaking Bad character Skyler White.

-In 2020, Screen Rant ranked him #9 amongst main characters for likeability, only above Hector Salamanca.
-They said: "The first few seasons of the show go into a lot of detail showing how Jimmy lost his way in his career as an honest lawyer.
+In 2020, Screen Rant ranked him #9 among main characters for likeability, only above Hector Salamanca.
+It wrote: "The first few seasons of the show go into a lot of detail showing how Jimmy lost his way in his career as an honest lawyer.
 A big part of the issue was due to his own brother, Chuck McGill.
 Chuck is a successful lawyer in his own right but instead of being proud of Jimmy following in his footsteps, he tried to hold him back."